Anshun Guizhou, China Travel Guide

 The "Spider-Men" climbing cliffs at Getu River also offer a compelling photo subject (check performance times).

-When visiting the Tunpu villages, consider purchasing a ticket that includes a Dixi opera performance.
+When visiting the Tunpu villages, consider purchasing a ticket that contains a Dixi opera performance.
 This historic folk art provides a powerful and unique cultural experience that truly brings the village's history to life.

 A memorable way to connect with the local heritage.